Overview and Description of Patty Pan Squash

 Keep the vines well watered, especially when in bloom and producing.
 If they experience too much drought, they will drop their flowers and fruits.

 Mulching helps keep the shallow root system cool and moist.
-I like to use straw, to keep the fruits dry and clean, but any mulch will do.
+Straw is great to use as a mulch in vegetable gardens,to keep the fruits dry and clean, but any mulch will do.

 Side dress with compost or fertilize every 4 weeks, while producing squash.